gwappa/amorphys/docs/source/core/entity.rst

         an optional ``string`` or ``[ string ]`` property inherited as an :py:class:`Entity` instance.

-The quality underlying each :py:class:`Quality` entity is represented ontologically.
+The quality underlying each :py:class:`Signal` entity is represented ontologically.

 Programs and Routines
 ^^^^^^^^^^^^^^^^^^^^^

-A :py:class:`Routine` class is capable of reading/holding/writing :py:class:`Quality`,
+A :py:class:`Routine` class is capable of reading/holding/writing :py:class:`Signal`,
 and of storing data in a certain format.

-A :py:class:`Program` controls one :py:class:`Routine` or more, and it normally resides in a certain :py:class:`Spatial` entity (e.g. a PC or a microcontroller) that in turn reads or writes :py:class:`Quality` entities.
+A :py:class:`Program` controls one :py:class:`Routine` or more, and it normally resides in a certain :py:class:`Spatial` entity (e.g. a PC or a microcontroller) that in turn reads or writes :py:class:`Signal` entities.

 The format of data files is described using a :py:class:`DataFile` instance.